Evasilog/AnimalPedia/README.md

 # See also
 The application supports dark mode, which adapts to the operation of the device, can also be changed from the settings.<br>
-The following files are included:<br>
+The following files are included:
-- AnimalPedia.apk: the apk file for immediate installation of the application on Android devices<br>
+- AnimalPedia.apk: the apk file for immediate installation of the application on Android devices
 - AnimalPediaDemo.mp4: a short demo of our application<br>